donfanning/n7/README.md

 Code reuse can be done at the function level or at the script level.
-Sourcing a file that has tasks defined in it *WILL NOT* cause the tasks to be added to the task execution list.
-However, you can invoke another `.n7` script, passing it the current list of hosts as well as a list of arguments to other arguments.
+Task level reuse(ie, sourcing a file with task definitions) is currently not available, but might be supported in the future.
+Therefore, sourcing a file that has tasks defined in it *WILL NOT* cause the tasks to be added to the task execution list.

+However, you can invoke a n7 subshell using the `N7::local::commands::n7` function, passing it an n7 script or you can run `n7` directly passing it a different set of hosts and a n7 script.

          N7::local::commands::n7 -s setup-nginx.n7 -- -a -b value arg1 arg2 arg3